ssohail1/Proj-4-ictv-viridic/README.md

 # Installation and Dependencies

 ## ICTV Master Species List
 ICTV publishes a Master Species List every year which includes the new additions and updates to viral taxonomy.
-These excel files can be found [here](https://talk.ictvonline.org/files/master-species-lists/m/msl) on the ICTV website.
+The complete list of files can be found [here](https://talk.ictvonline.org/files/master-species-lists/m/msl) on the ICTV website.
+The wrapper currenty uses [ICTV Master Species List MSL #37](https://talk.ictvonline.org/files/master-species-lists/m/msl/13425) which was published in April 2022.

+## Virus Repository Resource
+ICTV also publishes a developing resource that includes key pieces of information such as viral taxonomy, GenBank accession numbers, RefSeq IDs, and exemplar isolates.
+The complete list of files can be found [here](https://talk.ictvonline.org/taxonomy/vmr/) on the ICTV website.
+The wrapper currently uses [Virus Metadata Repository MSL 36](https://talk.ictvonline.org/taxonomy/vmr/m/vmr-file-repository/13181) which was published in October 2021.

 ## BLAST
 - commands to download and install current version of BLAST for linux server